 A spinal cord injury (SCI) can have long-term effects on every aspect of your life.
 With so much on the line, it is critical to recover the compensation you need for you and your family to remain financially secure while you recover.
 Once you hire an SCI lawyer, they have the resources to immediately begin investigating your case and gathering essential evidence to hold the at-fault party accountable.
 They can also help you accurately calculate your current losses and estimate your future financial needs and medical expenses.

 After an accident, the responsible party’s insurance company will look for any way to minimize their liability and reduce the value of your claim.
 Hiring representation ensures that you will be treated fairly and not tricked into admitting fault or accepting a lower than fair settlement offer.
-Our experienced Fresno spinal cord injury lawyers will handle all communications with the insurer so you can have peace of mind while you focus on healing.
+Our experienced spinal cord injury lawyers will handle all communications with the insurer so you can have peace of mind while you focus on healing.
 From Fresno truck accident lawsuits to construction site accidents, we can help.

 Types of Spinal Cord Injuries